Learning Abroad Opportunities

 After completion of the first full year of law studies (thirty semester units), Law Center students interested in learn abroad under the first or third approach listed above must request permission from the Office of Student Affairs to take courses at another law school.

-There are three general approaches available to Law Center students to study abroad.
+There are three general approaches available to Law Center students to learn abroad.

-LL.M. students may also study abroad and receive up to 6 credits towards their LL.M.
+LL.M. students may also learn abroad and receive up to 6 credits towards their LL.M.
 Degree.

 Approach One: Participating in a UHLC Exchange Program

 For NACLE schools and some of the Other Exchange Agreement schools, Law Center students pay the same tuition and fees to the University of Houston that they would pay for a semester at the Law Center, but attend foreign law schools or programs.
 Student will need to verify tuition rates with the school they are interested in attending.
 Some of the foreign programs are taught in English.
 Some, however, require proficiency in another language.